lab19digital/twig19/README.md

 `gulp build` - compile production ready files (minified & autoprefixed)
 `gulp php` - (default task) run the server and watch for files changes
-`gulp proxy` - run BrowserSync proxying a local url, you need to modify `browserSyncProxy` setting
+`gulp proxy` - run BrowserSync proxying a local url, you need to modify `browserSyncProxy` setting `gulp compile` - build the full website using the twig to html compiler.

 # Site Data